Anal fissure experiences

 Sentinel pile after fissure heals

-What people experience when a sentinel pile remains after their fissure has healed — the discovery, the decisions, and how people manage the leftover skin tag.
+What people experience when a sentinel pile remains after their fissure has healed — the discovery, the decisions.

 Read preview →